James Hayllar

 James Hayllar (1829–1920) was an English genre, portrait and landscape painter.
+Four of his daughters Edith Hayllar, Jessica Hayllar, Mary Hayllar and Kate Hayllar were also notable painters.

 Life and work

 Hayllar was born in Chichester in Sussex (now West Sussex), and received his training in art at Cary's Art Academy in London; he painted Cary's portrait in 1851.
 He went on to study at the Royal Academy.